IPvSean/ansible-networking-vagrant-demo/training-course/exercise06/README.md

         src: ./acl_config/{{inventory_hostname}}-acl.cfg
         save: yes
 ```

+Look at the [template by clicking here](acl.j2).
+The template could be provided in two ways:

+- show configuration - which shows the rendered configuration
+- show configuration commands - which shows the commands that build the rendered configuration

+we will built a template based on the rendered configuration, but we could easily do either method depending on someone's preference.

 To run the playbook use the `ansible-playbook` command.
 The default password is vagrant for the vyos vagrant image.